 Now, I – the one who always complained that we had too many empty glass jars and plastic containers in the pantry – am filling my own pantry with glass jars and non-recyclable plastic containers.
-I am also looking at ways to reduce buying “want” items and just buying the “need” items…call it frugal or environmentally conscientious but I am starting to really dislike clutter and waste.
-Also, mass produced imported goods, especially from China, (and don’t get me started on that – that’s another blog in itself.) were starting to turn me off.
 So while I didn’t make a conscious plan start on the green journey, it was part of my upbringing.
 But it wasn’t until I started selling some of my eco-goodies that I started writing about green living.
 It sorta felt weird, talking about it since it was what I was already doing.

 ecokaren, the Etsy Shop

-Since then, my business evolved and currently, I’m upcycling NYC maps, vintage books and musc scores to make one of a kind necklaces.
+Since then, my business evolved and currently, I’m upcycling NYC maps, vintage books and music score sheets to make one of a kind necklaces.

 ecokaren, the Blog